EE 109 - Fall 2025 Introduction to Embedded Systems

 Getting Started

 Most of the components used in this project have been used in previous labs, and your C code from the other labs can be reused if that helps.
-The project involves the use of three new elements:
+The project involves the use of two new elements:

 Which Port Bits to Use